q2-micom

 MICOM extends the concept of FBA beyond a single genotype to entire microbial communities.
 In particular, it tries to reduce the space of feasible fluxes by imposing a tradeoff between optimization of community-wide biomass production and the individual (“selfish”) maximization of biomass production for each taxon.
 To do so, MICOM makes the following assumptions:

 MICOM models all biochemical reactions in all taxa, which means that the optimization problem MICOM solves included hundreds of thousands of variables.
 There are only a few numerical solvers that can solve quadratic programming problems of that scale.
-Right, now we support CPLEX or Gurobi, which both have free academic licenses but will require you to sign up for them.
-We hope to change this in the future by making MICOM compatible with an open-source solver (stay tuned!).
+As of 2023 MICOM comes with a custom open-source hybrid solver that is able to solve large scale linear and quadratic programming problems.
+This solver is accurate but not the fastest.
+Faster computation can be achieved by installing a proprietary solver.
+Right, now we support CPLEX or Gurobi, which both have free academic licenses.
 If you have one of the two solvers mentioned above, you can install q2-micom

 using the following steps.